 Is the centre being cleaned more frequently?

-Since the end of March, an enhanced cleaning regime has been in place at Idlewells.
+An enhanced cleaning regime is in place at Idlewells.
 This includes:

 - Enhanced cleaning of common areas and visitor touchpoints (handles, ATM’s, car parking machine touchscreens, lift call buttons etc)